-For ageless beauty as your skin matures, you need to know how to properly use concealer, with these makeup tips for women over 40.
+For ageless beauty while having mature skin, learn how to properly use under-eye concealer, with these makeup tips for women over 40.

 Watch the video below for my pro tips!

 Good morning!
-It's your Mama Kitten and we're having coffee, doing makeup cuss and discuss: all things concealer.
+It's Mama Kitten, and we're having coffee while doing a blog for women over 40—makeup cuss, and discuss: all things concealer.

-So today I want to talk about busting out some myths on concealer for women over 40, and in my case, for women over 50.
-So one of the things that has become really popular on social media is the “white triangle” underneath here.
-Now I understand why people might want to do this because, you know, some people think that it looks good for the camera.
-However, as we get older, the last thing we want is a ton of opacity under here.
+So today, I want to talk about busting some myths about applying eye concealer and share some makeup tips for 40-year-olds – and, in my case, for women over 50.
+One of the things that has become really popular on social media is the 'white triangle' underneath here using medium coverage concealer.
+Now, I understand why people might want to do this because, you know, some people think that it looks good for the camera.
+However, as we get older and start to have mature skin, the last thing we want is a ton of opacity under here.

-So I'm going to talk a little bit today about how to get a beautiful, bright eye, covering the skin to where the skin looks like you're Photoshopped.
-I mean, I don't know about you but don't we all want to look Photoshopped?
+So I'm going to talk a little bit about foundation and concealer tips today, about how to get a beautiful, bright eye, covering the skin to where the skin looks like you're Photoshopped.
+I mean, I don't know about you, but don't we all want to look Photoshopped?

-So one of the things that I want to show today is how I cover my dark circles, and give you some tips and tricks.
-So one of the things that I think that we should talk about, and I talked about in my other video that was quite a bit long, is how we conceal.
-Now, as you see, I'm just really dark right in through here, but I'm super crepey under my eye.
-And if I add a ton of opacity in that circular triangle, when I smile it's going to show all that crepiness, and then I'll just wear a frown on my face all the time!
+So one of the things that I want to show today is how I cover my dark circles and give you some tips and tricks for applying under-eye concealer.
+In your 40s, using the best concealer for 40s is important for flawless makeup and a youthful look, whether you have dry or oily skin.
+One of the things that I think we should talk about—and I talked about it in my other video, which was quite a bit long—is how we conceal.
+Now, as you see, I'm just really dark right in through here, but I'm super creepy under my eye.
+And if I add a ton of opacity in that circular triangle when I smile, it's going to show all that creepiness, and then I'll just wear a frown on my face all the time!

 The other thing is, I want to talk about how concealer can actually make your eye look smaller with the wrong techniques that I'm going to show you...and hopefully this will show up on camera; I don't know if it will.
 I can do it in a makeup class, I don't know if it'll transform on camera the same way.